interstitialRedirectModalTitle

 Autumn Olive: Your Invasive, Seedy Neighbor

-Autumn olive trees were planted for soil erosion.
+The shrub was planted for soil erosion.
 But its prolific fruit and seeds have disrupted native ecosystems.

-silvery green leaves of invasive autumn olive in grassy clearing
+Silvery green leaves of invasive autumn olive in grassy clearing.

 Invasive autumn olive Invasive autumn olive © Paul Rothrock

-Autumn Olive Tree Fast Facts
+Autumn Olive Fast Facts

 Scientific NameElaeagnus umbellata